How To Recover From Bankruptcy | Tips for Obtaining a Personal Loan After Bankruptcy

 Establish New Lines of Credit

-Establishing new lines of credit is the most effective way to rebuild your credit, but it can be difficult to get approved with a recent bankruptcy on your record.
+Establishing new lines of credit is the most effective way to rebuild your credit after bankruptcy, but it can be difficult to get approved with a recent bankruptcy on your record.
 Thankfully, solutions are available.
 For instance, you can apply for secured credit cards, which are easy to obtain regardless of credit score (you just have to invest the amount of the credit limit ahead of time as collateral).